19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 gives

-As previously derived, the general form of the Bernoulli equation can be written as
+As previously derived, the unintegrated form of the Bernoulli equation can be written as

 Substituting for into the first term gives

-Therefore, a form of the Bernoulli equation for steady, isentropic, compressible flow of an ideal gas becomes
+Therefore, another form of the Bernoulli equation for the steady, adiabatic, compressible flow of a gas becomes

 Summary & Closure

 The most common application of the energy equation is to so-called single-stream systems, in which a certain amount of fluid energy comes into a system where work is added or extracted.
-Then energy comes out of the system.
+Then, the energy can come out of the system in another form.
 Further simplifying the energy equation to incompressible, inviscid flows without energy addition leads to the Bernoulli equation, which can be used successfully in many practical problems to relate pressures and flow velocities.
-The Bernoulli equation is also a statement of energy conservation, i.e., fluid exchanges its specific kinetic energy for either static or potential pressure.
-Nevertheless, the Bernoulli equation must be used carefully and always applied within the assumptions and limitations of its derivation.
+The Bernoulli equation is also a statement of energy conservation, i.e., fluid exchanges its specific kinetic energy for static or potential pressure.
+Nevertheless, the Bernoulli equation must be used carefully and consistently applied within the assumptions and limitations of its derivation.

 5-Question Self-Assessment Quickquiz